Skip to content

 Click to show Chromosome Shapes from Centromere and Arm Lengths example problem

-Which one of the following categories of chromosome shape correspond to the shape description 'a chromosome with slightly shorter p arm relative to q arm'.
+Which one of the following categories of chromosome shape correspond to the shape description 'the centromere situated so that one arm is somewhat shorter than the other'.

 Cytogenetic Notation for Aneuploidy